Sprawling over a magnificent 2,400 hectares, Epping Forest is a walker’s adventure playground within easy reach of London.

 15.7 miles / 25.4 km

-I’ve saved the best (or at least, the biggest) walk ‘til last.
-This epic hike through Epping Forest is almost 16 miles, runs through a variety of terrains and is a great option for those of you looking for a real day-long challenge.
-The trail takes you from Chingford, all the way up to Epping… and then back down again.
+We’ve saved the best (or at least, the biggest) walk ‘til last.
+This epic trail through Epping Forest is almost 16 miles, runs through various terrains and is an excellent option for those of you looking for a real day-long challenge.

-It sounds simple – and it is, though it comes with more than its fair share of hilly inclines, much of the challenge is the distance itself – not to mention sticking to the trail, which can be difficult as it’s not formally marked.
+It sounds simple – and it is, though it comes with more than its fair share of hilly inclines.
+Much of the challenge is the distance itself – not to mention sticking to the trail, which can be difficult as it’s not formally marked.
 Be sure to download the map before you set off.

-- If you’re driving, there are plenty of car parks located around the forest, however they do get busy, particularly at weekends.
+• If you’re driving, there are plenty of car parks located around the forest, however they do get busy, particularly at weekends.
 Arrive early to nab a space (and maximise your walking time).

-- The quickest way to get to Epping Forest from central London is to hop on the Overground to Chingford from Liverpool Street.
+• The quickest way to get to Epping Forest from central London is to hop on the Overground to Chingford from Liverpool Street.
 The journey is around 30 minutes and the station is only a short distance from the forest.

-- Another alternative is to take the Central Line to Loughton or Theydon Bois stations, both of which are also within short distance of the forest.
+• Another alternative is to take the Central Line to Loughton or Theydon Bois stations, both of which are also within short distance of the forest.

-- The forest is served by a number of local buses – the appropriate route is dependent on where you’re planning on walking to/ from.
+• The forest is served by a number of local buses – the appropriate route is dependent on where you’re planning on walking to/ from.
 Be sure to check ahead for routes and timings and be aware that some routes can be infrequent, particularly at weekends and bank holidays.

-- The forest does get very muddy, so you’re well advised to wear proper hiking boots if you can.
+• The forest does get very muddy, so you’re well advised to wear proper hiking boots if you can